China Lies About Its Rapid Nuclear Weapons Expansion

 The longer we allow the CCP to bully countries in Asia, the more we whet its appetite, and the further its ambitions extend to other parts of the globe.
 Beijing has claimed deep-sea mining rights near Hawaii based on a United Nations giveaway for which the United States is currently ineligible.
 In July, two nuclear-capable Chinese bombers flew near Alaska.
 Russian bombers and fighter jets joined the excursion.

 The regime in Russia is transferring nuclear weapons doctrine and capabilities to China, including missile tracking and hair-trigger capabilities, so that China can “launch-on-warning” rather than wait for a first strike to hit, according to the DIA report.
-This opens up the possibility of an accidental nuclear war started due to a mistake by a Chinese missile tracker.
+This opens up the possibility that an accidental nuclear war will start because of a mistake by a Chinese missile tracker.

 As China improves its nuclear weapons capabilities, especially its second-strike nuclear option, Xi’s already damaging geopolitical confidence will grow.
 Xi has developed a strong personal interest in his nuclear weapons capabilities, by visiting, for example, a ballistic missile submarine commissioning in 2021 and the PLA Rocket Force on Oct.
 17 in Anhui Province.